-(CCE) Child Criminal Exploitation can take on many forms, it includes trafficking, sexual exploitation, slavery, forced marriage, female genital mutilation as well as county lines.
+(CCE) Child Criminal Exploitation can take on many forms, it includes - trafficking / sexual exploitation / slavery / forced marriage / female genital mutilation as well as county lines.
 It can start with someone promising something, this might be money, drugs or nice clothes.
 They often pretend to be their friend and say they will treat them better than their family/carers.

-Gifts you can't explain.
-Going missing from home, school or care.
 Growing apart from family or usual friends.
 Gang associations, being isolated from usual peers or social networks.
-Getting physical injuries they can't or won't explain.
+Getting physical injuries thery can't or won't explain.
 Getting picked up by people you don't know?
 Girls asking for the morning after pill.

-Actively keeping things from you, carrying or hiding weapons in their rooms.
+ctively keeping things from you, carrying or hiding weapons in their rooms.
 A lot of phone calls or texts and being secretive about them, answering them where parents or carers cannot see or hear.
 Always going off to places or with people you don't know.
 Acting strange.
 Anxious.
 Looking worried.
 Looking scared.